ChrisGe4/cloud-deploy-samples/custom-targets/gce/snapshots.md

 The project's objective is to create a new Cloud Deploy custom target for deploying applications to Google Compute Engine (GCE), following the provided high-level design document.
 The core logic for the custom target deployer has been implemented in Go, along with a quickstart sample, build scripts, and documentation.
 The deployer can handle both standard and canary deployments, but the final cleanup step for old resources still needs to be implemented.

+The design document can be found at `[GCE Runtime High-level Design.md](GCE%20Runtime%20High-level%20Design.md)`.

 ## Detailed Progress Breakdown

 ### 1. `gce-deployer` Application